How to Get an Accurate Car Insurance Estimate Before You Buy

 Step 4: Shop at the Right Time

-The best time to comparison shop is 2 to 4 weeks before your current policy renews.
+The best time to comparison shop is 30 to 60 days before your current policy renews.
 This gives you enough time to evaluate your options without a coverage gap.
 Major life events — like buying a new car or moving — are also ideal triggers to re-shop.
+Review the average cost of car insurance in 2026 to benchmark what you should expect to pay.

 Pincher's Pro Tip

-Drivers who comparison shop regularly can save $400–$900 per year.
-Insurance companies don't reward loyalty — in fact, long-term customers often pay 15–25% more than new customers.
-Knowing how often to shop for car insurance can have a major impact on your annual costs.
+Drivers who comparison shop regularly can save significantly on their premiums.
+Insurance companies don't reward loyalty — in fact, long-term customers often pay significantly more than new customers.
+The median gap between the cheapest and most expensive insurer for the same driver exceeds $1,300 per year.
+Knowing how car insurance rates are trending in 2026 can help you time your switch for maximum savings.

 Step 5: Factor In More Than Price